LQR with Tracking: A Zeroth-order Approach and Its Global Convergence: Properties of LQR tracking

-We provide here a simple example, $n = 2$ ( here $n$ is state dimension), showing that $J(K)$, the centralized LQR cost, is non-convex.
-By extension $J(K,g)$ cannot be convex in general as well. \begin{proposition} Consider the centralized LQR cost
+We provide here a simple example, $n = 2$ ( here $n$ is state dimension), showing that $J(K)$, the zero-target LQR cost, is non-convex.
+By extension $J(K,\tilde{K})$ cannot be convex in general as well. \begin{proposition} Consider the zero-target LQR cost

 where $u_t = Kx_t$, and $x_{t+1} = Ax_t + Bu_t$, where $x_t \in \bbR^n$ and $u_t \in \bbR^k$.
 Then $J(K)$ is in general non-convex for $n \geq 2$. \end{proposition} \begin{proof} We provide a counterexample where the set of stable controllers $K$ is not convex.
 Pick